JohnAdib/suggestion-box/readme.md

 ## Future Improvement Checklist

+Due to time constraints, some planned features and improvements were not implemented in the current version of Suggestion Box.

 - [ ] Add more tests for improved code coverage.
 - [ ] Implement Storybook for UI component development.
 - [ ] Add pagination functionality in UI.